derivia/study-notes/notes/PERSONAL-NOTES.md

                 - But, it's easy to make ports that are behind a firewall respond with RST.
                 - Making it harder to differentiate when a port is closed/filtered.
             - UDP (-sU)
-                - Normally there is no response, so nmap marks ports as open|filtered, them try again to send another UDP.
+                - Normally there is no response, so nmap marks ports as open|filtered, then try again to send another UDP.
                 - The target responds with a ICMP ping if the port is closed, then nmap marks it.
                 - This is important: nmap -sU --top-ports 20
                     - UDP port scanning is usually slower than TCP ones, and there are generally no UDP ports open.